Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Introduction

-Lastly, \prob{MCPS} can be seen as a generalization of the well-established \probf{MED} problem~\cite{DBLP:journals/siamcomp/KhullerRF95,DBLP:conf/soda/Vetta01,DBLP:journals/siamcomp/AhoGU72}: Given a directed graph $G=(V,E)$, one asks for a cardinality-wise minimum edge set $E' \subseteq E$ such that the subgraph $G' = (V,E')$ preserves the reachability relation for every pair of vertices.
-We may think of the \prob{MED} as a directed version of the \probl{MST} (despite not being tree-like)---the latter contains an undirected path from each vertex to every other reachable vertex, the former contains a directed one. \prob{MED} has been shown to be NP-hard via a reduction from \probl{DHC}~\cite{DBLP:journals/siamcomp/Sahni74,DBLP:books/fm/GareyJ79,DBLP:conf/coco/Karp72}.
-The NP-hardness of \prob{MCPS} follows from a~simple~observation:
+Lastly, \prob{MCPS1} can be seen as a generalization of the well-established \probf{MED} problem~\cite{DBLP:journals/siamcomp/KhullerRF95,DBLP:conf/soda/Vetta01,DBLP:journals/siamcomp/AhoGU72}: \rdel{Given a directed graph $G=(V,E)$, one asks for a cardinality-wise minimum edge set $E' \subseteq E$ such that the subgraph $G' = (V,E')$ preserves the reachability relation for every pair of vertices.} \problem{MED} {Digraph $G=(V,E)$.} {Subgraph\,$G'=(V,E')$, $E'\subseteq E$, such that, for all $(s,t) \in V^2$, $t$ is reachable from $s$ in $G'$ if and only if $t$ is reachable from $s$ in $G$. }{$|E'|$} In short, a \ac{MED} is a minimum subdigraph that preserves the reachability relation for every pair of vertices.
+We may think of \rdel{the}an \ac{MED} as a directed version of \rdel{the \acl{MST}}a minimum spanning tree (despite not being tree-like)---the latter contains an undirected path from each vertex to every other reachable vertex, the former contains a directed one. \prob{MED} has been shown to be NP-hard via a reduction from \probl{DHC}~\cite{DBLP:journals/siamcomp/Sahni74,DBLP:books/fm/GareyJ79,DBLP:conf/coco/Karp72}.
+The NP-hardness of \prob{MCPS1} (and \prob{MCPS}) follows from a~simple~observation:

-\begin{observation} \prob{MED} is the special case of \prob{MCPS} with $\stretcha = \min_{(s,t) \in V^2} \nicefrac{1}{\maxflow{G}(s,t)}$. \end{observation}
+\begin{observation} \prob{MED} is the special case of \prob{MCPS1} with $\stretcha = \min_{(s,t) \in V^2} \nicefrac{1}{\maxflow{G}(s,t)}$. \end{observation}

-There exist several polynomial approximation algorithms for \prob{MED}, which are all based on the contraction of cycles~\cite{DBLP:journals/siamcomp/KhullerRF95,DBLP:journals/ipl/ZhaoNI03}; the currently best ratio is~1.5~\cite{DBLP:conf/soda/Vetta01}.
+There exist several polynomial approximation algorithms for \prob{MED}, which are all based on the contraction of cycles~\cite{DBLP:journals/siamcomp/KhullerRF95,DBLP:journals/ipl/ZhaoNI03}; the currently best ratio is~1.5~\cite{DBLP:conf/wads/BermanDK09,DBLP:conf/soda/Vetta01}.
 Moreover, \prob{MED} can be solved optimally in linear time on graphs whose \emph{shadow}---the underlying undirected graph obtained by ignoring edge orientations---is series-parallel~\cite{DBLP:journals/networks/RicheyPR85}, and in quadratic time on \acp{DAG}~\cite{DBLP:journals/siamcomp/AhoGU72}.
 The latter algorithm simply deletes all those edges $uv$ for which there exists another $u$-$v$-path.

-\subsubsection{Our Contribution.}
+\subsection{Our Contribution}

 In this paper, we introduce the natural problem \prob{MCPS}, which we assume may be of wider interest to the algorithmic community.